 Not enough work

 Despite all those success stories you see in movies, becoming successful overnight is something you can see only in the cinema.
 One of the biggest issues startups are dealing with is not having enough work coming their way.
 They may be ready to work all day long, but they don’t have enough clients, customers, or users who know about them.
 In order to prevent that from happening, you need to invest in some effective marketing strategies that will provide you with more work without costing too much.
-Doing this might not be your most favorite thing in the world, but keep in mind that you have to spend money if you want to make money, and that’s why looking into those marketing ideas is so crucial.
+Doing this might not be your most favourite thing in the world, but keep in mind that you have to spend money if you want to make money, and that’s why looking into those marketing ideas is so crucial.

 Some of the other difficulties and challenges that could harm your startup include not investigating your potential market thoroughly enough, not being unique in your area, not being able to defeat the competition, not planning for your future, not being protected against cyberattacks, and not defining your niche.
 But, if you know all these things and get ready for them, you’ll be able to avoid these troubles and make your startup really successful!